uw-bionlp/ards/README.md

  See [requirements.txt](requirements.txt) for additional dependencies.

 # Installation
-This repository provides a simple high-level Python-based wrapper command-line for processing clinical notes (as `.txt` documents) and outputting `.json` files of the predicted values.

 1. As the trained model for this code is not included in the repository, please contact contact Professor Meliha Yetisgen [melihay@uw.edu](mailto:melihay@uw.edu) to gain access to the model.

 2. Install Python3 dependencies.
 We recommend doing so using a virtual environment: